nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 }
 ```

+#### Guidelines when writing CSS

-- We use Camel Case for defining Class Names
+- We use camelCase for defining CSS classes
-- We use Tailwind's `@apply` selector to apply Tailwind Styles
+- We use Tailwind's `@apply` selector to apply Tailwind Tokens
+  - We discourage the usage of any plain CSS styles and tokens, when in doubt ask for help
-  - Note that we should have one tailwind token per line as shown in the example above; This improves readability
+  - We require that you define one Tailwind Token per line, just as shown on the example above, since this improves readability
+- Only write CSS within CSS Modules, avoid writing CSS within JavaScript files
+- We recommend creating mixins for reusable animations, effects and more
+  - You can create Mixins within the `styles/mixins` folder

 > \[!NOTE]\
 > Tailwind is already configured for this repository.
 You don't need to import any Tailwind module within your CSS modules.